Students as Stakeholders

 I offer my students multiple low-risk pathways for participation to bring them into conversation with their classmates and the course materials.
 Pre-class writing, small-group discussions, and instant survey technologies like PollEverywhere.com allow less-sure students to voice their thoughts with confidence.
 Text visualization activities, such as asking learners to map out a text’s geography, give scope to multiple modes of thought and memory.
 Gallery walks make informal graffiti out of asynchronous collaborative work.
 These techniques help to open up intellectual and emotional room for dialogue, letting students come to important questions and conclusions on their own.
 For these to be effective, however, students have to believe that their contributions have merit, and buy into the idea that an admission of not understanding can be as generative as an analysis based on comprehension.

 Part of engaging students as stakeholders means giving them ways to identify to the materials, and this can be a challenge with medieval history.
-Popular film and video game cultures usually articulate a male, cis-gendered, and European image of the period.
-Women, students of color, and learners from traditionally underrepresented minorities are often discouraged from engaging with the Middle Ages because they do not see its connections to their own identities and interests.
+Popular film and video game cultures usually articulate a white, male, cis-gendered, and European image of the period.
+Students of color, learners from traditionally underrepresented minorities, and women frequently struggle to find personal relevance in this version of the Middle Ages.
 But medieval Europe was a racially and ethnically diverse zone, connected to the broader world by the movements of goods, ideas, and people.
 Women played important roles in culture, trade, and politics throughout the period.
 Teaching a global and diverse perspective on medieval history that confronts our cultural misapprehensions about the Middle Ages helps to make the classroom more inclusive, demonstrating to a broader range of people that they have a stake, and a voice, in the field.

 Active and Kinetic Learning